YouEbr/WebService_UrlLookup/README.md

         SELECT User,Host FROM mysql.user;
         CREATE USER 'YOUR USER NAME'@'%' IDENTIFIED BY ''; [optional: to use your username instead of root] SELECT User,Host FROM mysql.user;

+--  To find the IP address of the running containers:

+     docker ps      # Gives you the list of running containers and their IDs docker inspect DOCKER_ID | grep IPAddress